myoortcloud/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 Add a Post
 ================================

-To make sure that other students can find your posts and respond to them, try to add them to the most appropriate topic.
+To make sure that other students and the course team can find your posts and respond to them, try to add your posts to the most appropriate topic.

 Add a Post to a Content-Specific Discussion Topic
 **************************************************